Senator Tartaglione Speaks Out Against Harmful Republican Federal Budget Bill

 ###

-Harrisburg, PA − November 13, 2024 − Today, Senator Christine Tartaglione was re-elected by her Senate Democratic colleagues, marking her second term as Democratic Whip.
+Harrisburg, PA − Noviembre 13, 2024 − Today, Senator Christine Tartaglione was re-elected by her Senate Democratic colleagues, marking her second term as Democratic Whip.
 Senator Tartaglione remains the first female and the first person with a disability to serve as Whip in the senate.

 When the Senate returns in the ’25-’26 legislative session, Senator Tartaglione will bring her 30 years of experience and strong relationships to the Whip position.